usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.1.1.
 Permitted Authenticator Types

-AAL1 authentication SHALL be effected by the use of any of the following authenticator types, which are defined in [Section 5](#sec5):
+AAL1 authentication SHALL occur by the use of any of the following authenticator types, which are defined in [Section 5](#sec5):

 * Memorized Secret ([Section 5.1.1](#memsecret))
 * Look-up Secret ([Section 5.1.2](#lookupsecrets))